Brie Larson Calls for Film Critics of Color: ‘I Don’t Want to Hear What a White Man Has to Say’

 Channing Dungey, president of ABC Entertainment Group, echoed this sentiment, while loosely addressing the “Roseanne” controversy.
 “When we see things around us that counter our beliefs, our actions must match our words,” she said, followed by a large round of applause from the crowd.

-Dungey, who received the Lucy Award for Excellence in Television from Ellen Pompeo of “Grey’s Anatomy,” had a simple tip for the women in the room: “We have to act with purpose and determination.”
+Dungey, who received the Lucy Award for Excellence in Television from “Grey’s Anatomy’s” Ellen Pompeo,” had a simple tip for the women in the room: “We have to act with purpose and determination.”

-She concluded: “Like the great Michelle Obama said, ‘Ehen they go low, we go high.”
+She concluded: “Like the great Michelle Obama said, ‘When they go low, we go high.”